 CG Spectrum is an Unreal Authorized Training Center, Unreal Academic Partner, Unreal Connector, SideFX Certified Training Provider, and Toon Boom Authorized Training Center delivering programs worldwide.
 Learn more at cgspectrum.com.

-Having a good hardware setup is vital for online training.
-My name is Brandon Reimchen, and I’m the Head of Department for Concept Art and Illustration here at CG Spectrum.
-We’re an online school that has been around since 2011, and we have students and mentors from 90 different countries around the world, all training online.
+My name is Brandon Reimchen, and I’m the head of department here at CG Spectrum.
+We’re an online school that’s been around since 2011, and we have students and mentors from 90 different countries around the world, all training online.
 And I have a few tips and tricks that I can offer you to maybe make that journey a little bit easier.

 Get creative inspiration direct to your inbox